aershov24/PMSC_Candidates_Test/README.md

 **Answer:**

-There are _Core Properties_ of Kanban:
+There are the _Core Properties_ of Kanban:

 * **Visualize the workflow** - Visualise what's actually happening, rather than what you want to happen (so represent reality over the ideal)
 * **Limit Work in Progress (WIP)** - WIP Limits force the team to help finish existing work in progress rather than starting new work (bug fixing for the feature in QA, rather than starting a new feature development).
 This enables a new work is only ‘pulled’ in when there is enough capacity to handle it.